Defining Design Requirements Using the Constraint Manager in Altium Designer

 When the option is disabled (unchecked), the directives can be modified.
 After directives have been imported (with the option enabled), the rule is highlighted in blue in the Constraint Manager.

-You can export and import constraints between designs.
-To access, right-click in the Clearances, Physical, or Electrical view of the Constraint Manager, then select Export » Export Constraints for selected lines or Import » Import Constraints.
+You can import and export constraints and constraint sets between designs.
+To access, right-click in the Clearances, Physical or Electrical view of the Constraint Manager, then select Import or Export.

-After selecting Import » Import Constraints, the standard File Explorer dialog opens in which you can select a *.CstrDot file to import.
-In the Constraints for Import dialog that opens, select the constraints you want to import from the file, then click OK.
-The selected constraints will be applied to corresponding objects in the target design.
+After selecting Import, the standard File Explorer dialog opens in which you can select the desired constraint/constraint set (*.CstrDot ) to import into your design.
+The Constraints for Export dialog opens in which you can select the constraints/constraint sets to import into the currect design.
+The selected constraints/constraint sets will be applied to corresponding objects in the target design.

 • If a net selected for import does not exist in the target design, an entry for it will be added to the Constraint Manager.
 Since there is no such net in the design, the entry will be marked with the icon.
 Constraint values can be copied from this entry and pasted into an existing object.
 The issue can be resolved by adding a net with the same net to the design and then refreshing the data in the Constraint Manager.
 Alternatively, an unmatched object can be removed from the Constraint Manager by right-clicking its entry and selecting Delete unmatched objectshow image.